prondubuisi/psalmoutput/report.md

 * Add psalmbase.xml file to Civi-core root folder, this is a baseline file
    *  This can be achieved by running `./vendor/bin/psalm --set-baseline=psalmbaseline.xml`

-Psalm [baseline](https://psalm.dev/docs/running_psalm/dealing_with_code_issues/#using-a-baseline-file) feature allows us to grandfather errors already existing in civicore, while checking for new errors arising from subsequent PR's after its installation.
+Psalm [baseline](https://psalm.dev/docs/running_psalm/dealing_with_code_issues/#using-a-baseline-file) feature allows us to grandfather errors already existing in Civi-core, while checking for new errors arising from subsequent PR's after its installation.

 ## Samples
 * [Build History for Mirror Repository](http://35.246.100.181:8080/job/civicore-pr/)